antoniofull/antoniofullone.com/src/_posts/order-by-date-with-moment/index.md

 description: 'How to order an array of objecs by date.
 Using momentjs library'
 metatag: 'javascript, array, momentjs'
 title: Sort an array of objects by date using moment
-date: 2018-01-07 17:25:00
+date: 2018-01-07
 category: coding
-imageDesc: 'quick tip on how to sort an array by date, using momentjs'
-image: '/images/posts/array.png'
 status: 'published'
 ---

-Sorting and ordering an array is quite easy, just use `array.sort` and pass the function which returns the difference.
-For instance:
+Sorting and ordering an array is quite easy, just use `array.sort` and pass the function which will sort it.
+Something like this:

 ```javascript
 const arr = [0, 10, 2, 3];